TezorInnovate/TezorInnovate/README.md

 - 🌱 I’m currently learning **Data structures using C, and basics of Kali Linux**

+- 🥹 Im new to GitHub and am working on it.

 - 📫 How to reach me **faizanahmedsyed1@gmail.com**

 - ⚡ Fun fact **I love hoarding knowledge!🤯**